osrsbox/osrsbox.github.io/_posts/2018-07-26-osrs-cache-research-extract-cache-definitions.md

 ...
 </plugin>
 {% endhighlight %}

 Great!
 Now you can build the cache tool.
 Perform the following tasks:

 + Right click the Cache project in the navigation menu
 + Select Build

 This will compile the Cache tool and produce a `.jar` file that can be executed.
-The build process may take a while for the first build, because a collection of dependencies need to be downloaded.
+The build process may take a while for the first build because a collection of dependencies need to be downloaded.
 The `.jar` file for the cache tool is available in the following directory:

 {% highlight bash %}
 runelite\cache\target